Back to Case Studies

 Overview

-This project serves as a reference architecture for lean startups and deep-work technical teams who need powerful data operations without the complexity, overhead, and excessive cost of the typical "Modern Data Stack".
+This project serves as a reference for small teams and solo engineers who want powerful data tools without the complexity and cost of typical "Big Data" solutions.

 The Philosophy: Control vs. Cost